stephband/scribe/fonts/README.md

 Not all these fonts have all glyphs that Scribe supports.
 There is a test page at (test/glyphs.html)[../test/glyphs.html].
 In particular Ash and Leipzig have several note heads and chord symbols missing.
 Your mileage may vary.

+## Scribe Developers

+Where fonts are available in a git repo, feel free to add them here as submodules along with a CSS file that includes them.